VidyasagarMSC/VidyasagarMSC/README.md

+> :construction_worker: Work in progress...
-Hello there 👋 !!!
+#### Hello there 👋 !!!
 How are you doing today?

 ## :raised_hand: About Me
 This is **Vidyasagar Machupalli**.

-:computer: A polyglot and pragmatic coder
+🧑🏽‍💻 A polyglot and pragmatic coder

 :loudspeaker: Witty speaker